 The Reel Review

-Season Two of the wildly-popular, award-winning Amazon comedy series has Midge Maisel (Rachel Brosnahan) and her scrappy manager Suzie (Alex Borstein) juggling more comedy gigs and a road tour with an unexpected family trip to Paris and the family’s annual summer vacation in the Catskills, as Midge finds herself straddling her old life of privilege, with its comforts and inflexible expectations, and the growing prospects of an exciting, but terrifying career in stand-up comedy.
+Season Two of the wildly-popular, award-winning Amazon comedy series has Midge Maisel (Rachel Brosnahan) and her scrappy manager Susie (Alex Borstein) juggling more comedy gigs and a road tour with an unexpected family trip to Paris and the family’s annual summer vacation in the Catskills, as Midge finds herself straddling her old life of privilege, with its comforts and inflexible expectations, and the growing prospects of an exciting, but terrifying career in stand-up comedy.

 Brosnahan, with her clever, rapid-fire dialogue, is sublime as the winsome, whip-smart woman who can do anything and makes everyone (including viewers) fall in love with her.
 Show creator Amy Sherman-Palladio smartly incorporates interesting and relatable storylines for the strong supporting cast (Borstein, Marin Hinkle, Tony Shalhoub and Michael Zegen) and does a phenomenal job of transporting viewers into the summer of 1959.
 And while that finale is a shocker, it is a fantastic Season Three set-up in Midge’s ongoing journey to discover her self-confidence and her inner voice.
 Well done.